imindersingh/serenity-cucumber-trello-tests/README.md

 ## Improvements
 - Create additional journey based tests for the APIs:
   - Chain together requests based on user flows
-  - Negative tests for the individual services covering to validate the rules and error handling
+  - Negative tests for the individual services covering validation rules and error handling
 - Create journey based tests for the UI.
 I would personally keep these very end-to-end focused as creating and running them can be costly
 - Model the API request and responses into DTOs
 - Move the repo secrets such as username, passwords, api key and token into a secret store.
 We can use something like Keepass for this.
 The token should not be exposed publicly.
 For this test I created a new user account with a temp email for testing purposed only.